 Organic Traffic (SEO) [Statistics]

-In my opinion, it’s important to learn first a bit about current statistics with regards to organic traffic, and also about Google’s ranking signals in 2021.
+I think it’s essential to learn a bit about current statistics regarding organic traffic and Google’s ranking signals in 2021.

-After we have this data, we can draw further conclusions, and then know what it means for using search engine optimization for realtors.
+After this data, we can draw further conclusions and know what it means to use search engine optimization for realtors.

-- There are billions of daily searches, and 15% of them are new to Google (source).
+- There are billions of daily searches, and 15% are new to Google (source).

-- If you are on Google’s first page, and if you are among the first five results, you receive 67.6% of all the clicks (source).
+- If you are on Google’s first page and among the first five results, you receive 67.6% of all the clicks (source).

 - There are more than 200 ranking factors that Google’s algorithm considers to rank websites (source).